 - The applications for the FutureLab 2019 opened on June 17, 2019.

-- Payment deadline for accepted applicants is August 12, 2019
+- Payment deadline for accepted applicants from this cohort is August 26, 2019.

 To register: Click here!

 Participation fee for the oikos student members:

 The student participation fee is 90 CHF, to be paid after acceptance of your application.
 Please, make the payment only after acceptance of your application!

 Accommodation (check-in 31.10.2019/check out 3.11.2019) and food.
 You are responsible for the cost and arrangement of transportation to and from Geneva, Switzerland.